jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-18-commuting-is-wage-theft.markdown

 ## Time is Money, Right?

-In the west we love to say "Time is Money."
+In the US we love to say "Time is Money."
 We use this to push workers to get their hustle on and "better themselves" by learning new, sellable skills and working side gigs.
 Especially here in the States we have a habit of shaming folks for not working hard enough or long enough.
 Somehow people with